Pakistan trying to replenish depleted terrorist strength in Valley

 "84 such attempts have been made from across the border and it is estimated that 59 such terrorists could have infiltrated," he said.

-Infiltration attempts are part of proxy war agenda of adversary to replenish the depleted terrorist strength in the valley to achieve its intention to ratchet up violence in Jammu and Kashmir, Reddy said.
+Infiltration attempts are part of proxy war agenda of an adversary to replenish the depleted terrorist strength in the valley to achieve its intention to ratchet up violence in J&K, Reddy said.